 After riding her Alinker bike almost daily for a month, 22 year-old Melissa Lyon is super excited to be outdoors, looking forward to adventure, and grateful to the Cerebral Palsy Association of BC.

-Melissa lives with spastic diplegia cerebral palsy which is characterized by tight and stiff muscles that limit movement.
+Melissa lives with spastic diplegia cerebral palsy.
+It is characterized by tight and stiff muscles that limit movement.
 She was chosen as one of the Alinker Ambassadors for the Cerebral Palsy Association’s of BC’s Movement Without Limits program.

 I think that it is important to be an advocate for people with disabilities and I think that by becoming an ambassador I could help spread the word about this wonderful tool that may really help a lot of people be more independent and active.”